kebbidailynews/kebbidailynewsafrica/content/news/2025-07-21-obama-the-supreme-court’s-immunity-ruling-in-trump-v-us-has-upended-the-maxim-that-“no-one-is-above-the-law-”.md

   New York Conviction: Trump’s sentencing for his 2024 Manhattan conviction was delayed to November, with his lawyers citing the immunity ruling to challenge evidence.
 The Manhattan DA agreed to pause sentencing until after Trump’s second term, if he wins.

   **Broader Consequences**

   The ruling sets a precedent for future presidents, raising alarms:

-  Unrestrained Power: As Sotomayor warned, presidents could exploit official powers (e.g., Justice Department control) for criminal ends without fear of prosecution.
+  Unrestrained Power: As Sotomayor warned, presidents could exploit official powers (e.g., Justice Department control) for criminal ends without fear of prosecution..

   Delayed Accountability: The need to litigate “official” vs. “unofficial” acts could mire cases in years of appeals, as seen with Trump’s election case.